Cakile maritima: Subspecies

+As of October 2024, POWO lists the following subspecies:

 Distribution and habitat

 Cakile maritima is native to temperate areas of North Africa, western Asia and Europe.

 Range

 It is found in Africa within Algeria, the Canary Islands, Egypt, Libya, the Madeira Islands, Morocco and Tunisia.

 In Western Asia, it is found in the Caucasus, Georgia, Iran, Israel, Syria and Turkey.
 In Eastern Europe, it is found in Estonia and Ukraine.
 In middle Europe, it is found within Belgium, Germany, the Netherlands and Poland.
-In Northern Europe, in Denmark, Finland, Iceland, Norway and the United Kingdom.
+In Northern Europe, in Denmark, Finland, Iceland, Norway, Sweden and the United Kingdom.
 In South-eastern Europe, within Albania, Bulgaria, Croatia, Greece, Italy, Montenegro, Romania, Serbia and Slovenia.
 In Southwestern Europe, within France, Portugal and Spain.

 It is also widely naturalised outside of its native range, in North America.

 Habitat

 It grows on the foreshores near large dune systems, and in shingle banks.
 It is tolerant of salt spray and transient seawater inundation.
 It is pollinated by a wide range of insects, from Apis mellifera, Eristalis intricarius and Pieris rapae.